geraldselvino/CodeBin/StateMachine-Multi-process,IPC_demo/Readme.md

 Steps to test:
 ==============
-1. To test this program, you simply extract the tarball to a directory
+1. To test this program, you simply download the files into 1 directory
-    tar -xvf Irdeto-POSIX-IPC-test.tar
-2. go to the extraction directory
+2. go to the directory using a terminal
-    cd Irdeto-POSIX-IPC-test
-3. compile the program
+3. compile the program by typing "make"
-    make
-4. run it
+4. run it with "./statemachine" or "sh statemachine"
-    ./posixipc